-Prokopios Pavlopoulos (Greek: Προκόπιος Παυλόπουλος, pronounced [proˈkopios pavˈlopulos], born 10 July 1950), commonly shortened to Prokopis (Προκόπης), is the seventh President of Greece, in office since 2015.
+Prokopios Pavlopoulos (Greek: Προκόπιος Παυλόπουλος, pronounced [proˈkopios pavˈlopulos],), commonly shortened to Prokopis (Προκόπης), is the seventh President of Greece, in office since 2015.
 A lawyer, university professor and politician, he was Minister for the Interior from 2004 to 2009.

 On 18 February 2015, Pavlopoulos was elected by the Hellenic Parliament as President of Greece, with 233 votes in favour.